The best wireless surround sound systems, tested and reviewed

 Budget

 Wireless surround sound systems tend to be more expensive than equivalent wired systems because you still pay a bit of a premium for the extra convenience and tidiness of a wireless system.
-The systems here range from about $1,100 (JBL Bar 9.1) to about $2,400 (both the Bluesound PULSE and the Sony HT-A7000 system with all their listed components).
+The systems here range from about aounrd $1,000 (for the complete Klipsch system) to over $3,000 (for the top Nakamichi and Sony systems with all their listed components).
 Prices may fluctuate somewhat from month to month because of chip shortages/supply chain issues, and there are brands like Vizio that make even more approachable budget options, but don’t expect wireless surround sound systems to plummet in price too much anytime soon.

 Sound quality